EDtv: Plot

 Ed's father Hank, who abandoned his family when Ed was thirteen, unexpectedly visits Ed and informs him that he left because Ed's mother was having an affair with Ed's current stepfather, Al. Ed is furious with his mother Jeanette, who had previously claimed that she had only met Al after Hank left, and argues with her.
-Ed then gets a phone call telling him to come to the hospital, where he is told his father died making love to his wife.
+Ed then gets a phone call telling him to come to the hospital, where he is told his father died having sex with his wife.
 Ed assumes the father in question is Al, but it is actually Hank, who was having an affair with Jeanette.

 After Hank's funeral, Ed becomes disheartened by how the producers want him to stay on longer and that he cannot do anything to change their minds or he would be in breach of his contract.
 Ed is depressed until he notices a disguised Shari.
 He chases her to a women's bathroom in a movie theater, where she explains that she is staying with her brother for his birthday and that she just wanted to see Ed.
 Ed vows to find a way to end the show to be with Shari.
 When Ed exits, one cameraman stays with Shari, explaining that it is the producers' new idea: Ed's entire family is being filmed, but they will focus on the most interesting person, eliminating his family's right to privacy for as long as the show will air.

 Ed gets an idea on how to stop the main producer from airing the show: he will give $10,000 to the person who can give him the best amount of "dirt" on the producers and that he will announce it live, with the desired result being that they stop airing the show before he can make the announcement.
 As Cynthia feels sorry for Ed, she tells him a secret of the main producer.
 Ed announces the secret (that the man has to pump a liquid into his penis to get an erection), but before he can announce who it is, the show is taken off the air.